How Much Money Do You Need to Retire?

 Again, we can use some averages and general rules of thumb to arrive at a good estimate of how much money you should have put away prior to your transition into full retirement.
 If you don't know how to use a financial calculator, your best bet is to use an online retirement calculator.

-This retirement planning calculator from Bankrate.com does a good job of covering the basics of what I've shown you here.
+This retirement planning calculator from Bankrate.com does a good job of covering the basics of guidelines illustrated here.

 5. Don't Worry, Be Happy